Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media: Proofs

 \subsection{Proof of Proposition \ref{prop:apriori}}

-The starting point is to upgrade \eqref{intrpsiorig} and show a seemingly stronger condition What separates \eqref{eqn:upgradegrowth} from \eqref{intrpsiorig} is To prove this, we apply dyadic decomposition, and (since $\beta<2$) reduce this to which, by triangle inequality, is a consequence of \eqref{intrpsiorig}.
+The proof largely resembles that of \cite[Proposition 1]{lu2018optimal}.
+We divide the proof into four steps.\\ \emph{Step 1:} We upgrade \eqref{intrpsiorig} and show a seemingly stronger condition What separates \eqref{eqn:upgradegrowth} from \eqref{intrpsiorig} is To prove this, we apply dyadic decomposition, and (since $\beta<2$) reduce this to which, by triangle inequality, is a consequence of \eqref{intrpsiorig}.
 Hence, as $(\psi,\Psi)$ are defined up to a constant, we may assume

+For the rest of this proof, by a scaling argument we may without loss of generality assume $\ell=1$.